eliseomartelli/eliseomartelli.it/data/blog/2025-04-14-updates-from-last-week.md

 highlights from the book to write about it (it helps me to be mindful when reading).

-I bought a new photo book in a street market titled "IL FOTOGIORNALISMO IN ITALIA - LINEE DI TENDENZA E PERCORSI."
+I also bought a new photo book in a street market titled "IL FOTOGIORNALISMO IN ITALIA - LINEE DI TENDENZA E PERCORSI."

 ![A picture of Sala Gonin](/posts/2025-04-14-updates-from-last-week/gonin.jpeg)